statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 promote any act of cruelty;
-15. promote, offer for sale or sell any security or item, good or service that i) violates any applicable federal, state, or local law or regulation, ii) you do not have full power and authority under all relevant laws and regulations to offer and sell, including all necessary licenses and authorizations, or iii) Alpaca or the Third Party Providers determine, in their sole discretion, is inappropriate for sale;
+15. promote, offer for sale or sell any security or item, good or service that i) violates any applicable federal, state, or local law or regulation, ii) you do not have full power and authority under all relevant laws and regulations to offer and sell, including all necessary licenses and authorizations, or iii) {{Company Name}} or the Third Party Providers determine, in their sole discretion, is inappropriate for sale;
 16. use the Forums as a forwarding service to another website; or
 17. access or otherwise use the Forums in any unlawful manner, for any unlawful purpose or in violation of these Terms and Conditions.

 ## External Links

-Alpaca and/or the Third-Party Providers may provide links to other websites or resources.
-Because neither Alpaca or the Third-Party Providers have any control over such sites and resources, you acknowledge and agree that neither Alpaca nor the Third Party Providers are responsible for the availability of such external sites or resources.
-Alpaca and the Third Party Providers do not endorse and are not liable for any content, advertising, products, or other materials on or available through such sites or resources.
-You further acknowledge and agree that neither Alpaca nor the Third Party Providers shall be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such site or resource.
+{{Company Name}} and/or the Third-Party Providers may provide links to other websites or resources.
+Because neither {{Company Name}} or the Third-Party Providers have any control over such sites and resources, you acknowledge and agree that neither {{Company Name}} nor the Third Party Providers are responsible for the availability of such external sites or resources. {{Company Name}} and the Third Party Providers do not endorse and are not liable for any content, advertising, products, or other materials on or available through such sites or resources.
+You further acknowledge and agree that neither {{Company Name}}
+nor the Third Party Providers shall be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such site or resource.

 ## Applicable Policies

-In addition to these Terms and Conditions, your access to and use of the Content and the Service is subject to Alpaca’s then-current policies relating to the Content and the Service, including, without limitation, the Alpaca Privacy Policy available on the Service.
-You agree to be bound by these policies and all other Alpaca policies applicable to the access and use of the Content and the Service.
+In addition to these Terms and Conditions, your access to and use of the Content and the Service is subject to {{Company Name}}’s then-current policies relating to the Content and the Service, including, without limitation, the {{Company Name}} Privacy Policy available on the Service.
+You agree to be bound by these policies and all other {{Company Name}} policies applicable to the access and use of the Content and the Service.

-By using the Service, you are consenting to have your personal data transferred to and processed by Alpaca and its affiliates.
-As part of providing you the Service, Alpaca may need to provide you with certain communications, such as service announcements and administrative messages.
+By using the Service, you are consenting to have your personal data transferred to and processed by {{Company Name}} and its affiliates.
+As part of providing you the Service, {{Company Name}} may need to provide you with certain communications, such as service announcements and administrative messages.
 These communications are considered part of the Service, which you may not be able to opt-out from receiving.

 ## Indemnification

-You will indemnify and hold harmless Alpaca and the Third Party Providers, and the officers, directors, agents, partners, employees, licensors, distributors, and representatives of Alpaca and the Third Party Providers, from and against any and all claims, demands, actions, causes of action, suits, proceedings, losses, damages, costs, and expenses, including reasonable attorneys' fees, arising from or relating to your access and/or use of, or interaction with the Content (including, without limitation, Third Party Content), or any act, error, or omission of your use of your account or any user of your account, in connection therewith, including, but not limited to, matters relating to incorrect, incomplete, or misleading
+You will indemnify and hold harmless {{Company Name}} and the Third Party Providers, and the officers, directors, agents, partners, employees, licensors, distributors, and representatives of {{Company Name}} and the Third Party Providers, from and against any and all claims, demands, actions, causes of action, suits, proceedings, losses, damages, costs, and expenses, including reasonable attorneys' fees, arising from or relating to your access and/or use of, or interaction with the Content (including, without limitation, Third Party Content), or any act, error, or omission of your use of your account or any user of your account, in connection therewith, including, but not limited to, matters relating to incorrect, incomplete, or misleading